yeyushengfan258/WinSur-kde/README.md

-## WinSur-dark KDE Theme
+## WinSur KDE Theme

-WinSur-dark kde is a light clean theme for KDE Plasma desktop.
+WinSur kde is a light clean theme for KDE Plasma desktop.

 In this repository you'll find: